6 Ways to Stay Financially Fit in 2022

-The new year is here and your resolutions are probably well underway.
-While you have may set goals to get more physically fit, it is also important to consider your financial fitness going into the new year as well.
-If your finances are not where you want them to be, or maybe they are in need of a little tune-up, consider the six tips below to get your financial health fit this year as well.
+The new year is here, and your resolutions are probably well underway.
+While you may set goals to get more physically fit, it is also important to consider your financial fitness going into 2022.
+If your finances are not where you want them to be, or maybe they need a little tune-up, the six tips below will help you get your finances in shape.

 1. Trim the Fat

-One of the first steps toward a more healthy financial future is spending less.
-If you take the time to take a hard look at your budget, odds are you can find some excess that you can easily trim off without feeling the pinch.
-Start with spending items such as clothing, groceries, and entertainment and see if smart shopping or more date nights at home can help free up some extra money each month.
-Next, look at your utility bills and find ways that can reduce them.
-Start with your non-essentials such as cable and phone.
-Do you really need the extra movie channels and data?
-When was the last time you shopped around to price compare?
-Finally, discipline yourself to follow good energy saving tips to reduce the overall cost of your energy bills.
+One of the first steps toward a healthier financial future is spending less.
+If you take the time to look hard at your budget, odds are you can find some excess that you can easily trim off without feeling a pinch.
+Start with your non-essentials, such as cable and phone.
+Do you really need extra movie channels and data?
+When was the last time you shopped around to compare prices?
+Next, delve into spending items such as clothing, groceries, and entertainment, and see if smart shopping or more date nights at home can help free up some extra money each month.
+Then, look at your utility bills and find ways to reduce them.
+Finally, discipline yourself to follow good energy-saving tips to reduce the overall cost of your energy bills.

 2. Tone Up Your Debt

-Odds are the holidays have increased your credit card bills.
-Don't let that debt snowball higher than it needs to with accruing interest.
-Start with your highest interest rate card and set a larger payment in your budget to begin lessening that total.
-Once it is paid off, use that same payment to start tackling your next high-interest debt ball and so on.
-A critical thing to remember is that when paying only your minimum payment, it will take you ten years and a significant amount of interest to pay off your card so always pay more than the minimum if you are looking to pay off debt.
+Odds are, the holidays have increased your credit card bills.
+Do not let that debt snowball higher than it needs to by accruing interest.
+Start with your highest interest rate card, and set a larger payment in your budget to begin lessening that total.
+Once it is paid off, use that same payment to start tackling your next high-interest debt, and so on.
+A critical part to remember is that when paying only your minimum payment, it will take you 10 years and a significant amount of interest to pay off your card, so always pay more than the minimum if you are looking to pay off debt.

-Your credit score can affect you in many aspects of your financial life.
-Whether you are looking to buy a house, a car, or to take out a loan to start a business, your credit score will be used to determine how much interest you will pay and how likely you are to even get your funds.
-Unfortunately, many people neglect their score until they need it, and at that point, it can be difficult to improve in enough time.
+Your credit score can affect many aspects of your financial life.
+Whether you are looking to buy a house or car or to take out a loan to start a business, your credit score will be used to determine how much interest you will pay and how likely you are to even get those funds.
+Unfortunately, many people neglect their scores until they need them, and at that point, it can be difficult to improve quickly.
 Keep your credit card balance far from the limits, be sure to make payments on time, and monitor your score for negative marks.

 Once you have trimmed the fat off your budget, you will want to put some of that into savings.
-One thing to start saving for immediately is an emergency fund.
+One goal to start immediately is creating an emergency fund.
 Surprise repairs, medical bills, and layoffs can damage your financial health if you are not prepared for them.
-Having this fund available for these times can lessen the blow and help you stay on top of your bills, so you don't fall behind.
+Having this fund available for these times can lessen the blow and help you stay on top of your bills so you do not fall behind.

 5. Put Retirement Savings in Your Routine

-Saving for retirement is critical so that you can retire.
-Many people do not save enough for their retirement or wait so long that it stresses their budget to meet their goals.
+Saving for retirement is critical to your future.
+Many people do not save enough for their retirement or wait so long that they stress their budget to meet their goals.
 Make it a point this year to focus on your retirement goals and find extra funds that you can put into your account so that it has the necessary time to grow as it should.
-Find out if your company matches contributions and if so try to put in as close to how much they will match as possible.
+Find out if your company matches contributions, and if so, try to put in as close to the amount they will match as possible.

 6. Start a New Investing Routine

-Investing is the quickest way to grow your wealth, but many people are afraid to enter the world of investing because they are afraid of losing their money.
-Others are under the misconception that you have to invest a lot of money when the truth is you can begin your investment journey with as little as $100.
-Start small so you can get the hang of it and if you have more money to invest consider meeting with a financial advisor who can help you pick a mix of funds based on your risk tolerance.
+Investing is the quickest way to grow your wealth, but many people are afraid to enter the world of investing because they are afraid of losing money.
+Others are under the misconception that you must invest a lot of money when the truth is that you can begin your investment journey with as little as $100.
+In your accumulator years, start small so you can get the hang of it, and if you have more money to invest, consider meeting with a financial advisor who can help you pick a mix of funds based on your risk tolerance.

-Get your finances healthy this year and set attainable goals to help you grow your wealth and get started on a secure financial future.
+Get your finances healthy this year and set attainable goals to help you grow your wealth and get started toward a secure financial future.

 To discuss this content further or to ask any financial-life question you may have, we encourage you to reach out to us at 724.942.2639 or schedule a FREE/no-obligation time to chat with an advisor at your convenience.